 The Government may enter into discussions with a selected applicant for any reason deemed necessary, including but not limited to the following: (1) the budget is not appropriate or reasonable for the requirement; (2) only a portion of the application is selected for award; (3) the Government needs additional information to determine that the recipient is capable of complying with the requirements in 2 CFR 200 as modified by 2 CFR 910 (DOE Financial Assistance Regulation); and/or (4) special terms and conditions are required.
 Failure to resolve satisfactorily the issues identified by the Government will preclude award to the applicant.

 C. ANTICIPATED NOTICE OF SELECTION AND AWARD DATES

-It is anticipated that the award selection will be announced in the summer of 2019.
-It is expected that awards will be made in Fiscal Year 2019.
+It is anticipated that the award selection will be completed by August 2020.
+It is expected that awards will be made in Fiscal Year 2020.